jcslassi/heritrix-hdfs-writer/README.txt

 2. cd into the hadoop directory
 3. Invoke the map-reduce jobs with a line like the following:

-$ ./bin/hadoop org.archive.crawler.examples.mapred.CountCharsets \
+$ ./bin/hadoop com.example.mapred.CountCharsets \
       /heritrix/crawls/no-extract-5-20070130081658484 /output

-(Be sure to change the second argument in the above line to your Heritrix output directory)
+(Be sure to change the second argument in the above line to where you told Heritrix to write the crawl data)

 This should generate a file in HDFS called /output/part-00000 that contains a number of lines, one for each unique character set encountered, containing the